openstreetmap/osmosis/package/readme.txt

 ant all

-The "all" ant target performs all steps including creation of new distribution files, javadoc generation, and unit tests.
+The "all" ant target performs all steps including creation of new distribution files, checkstyle analysis and unit tests.
-To just recompile the main osmosis jar file, run the following command.

-ant build_binary

 Sometimes old files can be left hanging around causing problems.
 It may be necessary to run the following command to clean up any old files.

 ant clean

-If you wish to rebuild the distribution zip and/or tar.gz files, the following command may be used.
+If you wish to rebuild all artefacts without running unit tests, the following command may be used.

-ant dist

-If any project dependencies are modified or if osmosis is downloaded directly from svn, the project dependencies will not be available.
-This is because the ivy tool is used to manage project dependencies.
-To download all dependencies, run the following command.

-ant resolve
+ant publish

 HELP
 Osmosis documentation is available at: